SumoLogic/js-sumo-logger/README.md

 Sumo Logic is always concerned with security but in some instances we must balance risks with value of functionality.
 Using the vanilla JS version of this library is one such situation.

-Hitting an HTTP source endoppint from code running in a web browser exposes the endpoint URL to anyone inspecting the code or running your app with the browser console open to the network tab.
+Hitting an HTTP source endpoint from code running in a web browser exposes the endpoint URL to anyone inspecting the code or running your app with the browser console open to the network tab.
 There is no means to obfuscate or hide this.
 The risk is some malicious individual will send additional traffic to the endpoint, potentially using up your ingest or polluting your searches.

-If this is a concern for you, we recommend using the Node.js version of the lib so your endpoint URL is never exposed.
+If this is a concern for you, **we recommend using the Node.js version of the lib** so your endpoint URL is never exposed.

 One method for minimizing the damage from some malicious users, should you choose to use this or other similar code in the browser, is adding an arbitrary string based on a regex to your log message and adding a processing rule to the HTTP source configuration that blocks incoming messages which lack a match for the regex.